iree-org/iree/docs/developers/developing_iree/benchmark_suites.md

 # IREE Benchmark Suites

-**We are in progress to replace the legacy benchmark suites.
-Currently this new benchmark suites only support `x86_64`, `CUDA`, and `compilation statistics` benchmarks.
+**We are in the progress of replacing the legacy benchmark suites.
+Currently these new benchmark suites only support `x86_64`, `CUDA`, and `compilation statistics` benchmarks.
 For working with the legacy benchmark suites, see [IREE Benchmarks (Legacy)](/benchmarks/README.md)**.

-IREE Benchmarks Suites is a collection of benchmarks for IREE developers to track performance improvements/regressions during the development.
+IREE Benchmarks Suites is a collection of benchmarks for IREE developers to track performance improvements/regressions during development.

 The benchmark suites are run for each commit on the main branch and the results are uploaded to https://perf.iree.dev for regression analysis (for the current